ChipmunkWrangler/einmaleins/docs/wiki/Ideas.markdown

 [ToDo](ToDo)

 #Ideas
-* [ ] Ion stream doesn't look impressive
+* Ion stream doesn't look impressive
-* [ ] Optimize: don't save all questions every time a question changes -- just the relevant question
+* Optimize: don't save all questions every time a question changes -- just the relevant question
+* Make it free and charge for everything above Jupiter.
+* Readd multiplier stars or some other kind of combo bonus
+ * Maybe with new currency
+ * Or just escalating particle effects
 * Stop the quiz if the player accumulates 11 rocket parts
 * At first, show "Press rocket button to launch" instead of Mars ho.
 * Handle kids that only know 5x tables